Run Through the Bible

 In Kings and Chronicles he’s our reigning King.

 In Esther he’s our Mordecai.

-In Job he’s our Healer.
+In Job he’s our Encourager and Healer.

-In Psalms he’s our Good Shepherd.
+In Psalms he’s our Shepherd, he’s my Shepherd.

 In Proverbs and Ecclesiastes, he’s our Wisdom.

-In Song of Solomon he’s the Initiator of Marital Love.
+In Song of Solomon he’s the Initiator of marital love.

 In Isaiah he’s our Prince of Peace.

-In Lamentations he’s our weeping Prophet.
+In Lamentations he’s the Weeping Prophet.

 In Ezekiel he’s the Wheel within the wheel.